karunendumishra/remix-project/apps/remix-ide/README.md

 https://github.com/ethereum/remix-ide/releases also gives others ways to use Remix locally.
 Please check it out.

-Remix consists of many modules and in this repository you will find the Remix IDE (aka.
+Remix consists of many modules and in this repository you will find the XIDE (aka.
 Browser-Solidity).

 ![Remix screenshot](https://github.com/ethereum/remix-ide/raw/master/remix_screenshot.png)